By Rod Ashley, Tafflab CEO and Trustee

 • Identify areas in which you can or should improve.

-We look forward to discussing your ideas with you.
+I look forward to hearing your ideas.